 Relationships between plants and fungi

 Plants and fungi engage in intimate relationships that range from harmful to beneficial.
-Find out more about them here and see examples of where these happen.
+Learn more about these relationships, including examples of where they occur.

 Stealing for survival